Azure/azure-rest-api-specs/specification/azurestackhci/resource-manager/readme.md

 suppressions:
   - code: PathResourceProviderNamePascalCase
     reason: We had already gone to production with "HCI" in our namespace, so changing it to "Hci" now would be disruptive.
-  - code: GetCollectionOnlyHasValueAndNextLink
-    reason: The linter is mistakenly thinking that paths for a singular resource that is always named default, like "/{resourceUri}/providers/Microsoft.AzureStackHCI/virtualMachineInstances/default," is for a collection of resources.
-    from: virtualMachineInstances.json
   - code: TopLevelResourcesListBySubscription
     reason: It is reporting issue for proxy extension resource which doesn't have use case to ListBySubscription as this resource will always tied to one parent resource only.
 Additionally, there is a 1:1 relationship between HybridCompute Machines and AzureStackHCI VirtualMachineInstances.
 ```